 Later, we transfer to the small town of Hikkaduwa on the southwest coast of the island, where we find our accommodation for the night, a resort on a paradise beach.

 Today, you have a choice of awesome activities.
-You can either spend the day relaxing at the beach and hotel or you can do an optional trek on flat terrain through the area’s beautiful rice fields and coconut and cinnamon plantations.
+You can either spend the day relaxing at the beach and hotel or you can take part in an optional trek on flat terrain through the area’s beautiful rice fields and coconut and cinnamon plantations.

 Along the way, we can enjoy a ride on a local fisherman’s catamaran through the lagoon and explore a small temple, which is over three hundred years old and home to some charming paintings.

 Our optional trek ends at a small, local restaurant for lunch.
 Another option you have today is to visit the Dutch Fort in the nearby Galle and get a glimpse of Sri Lanka’s rich, colonial history.